knbknb/ai-system-roles/USAGE.md

 ## Usage as a shell script

-Install this script into your path, e.g. in `~/bin`.
-At the first run, the script will download the roles from the repository and store them in `/tmp`.
+Install the bash script `find-role` into your path, e.g. in `~/bin`.
+At the first run, the script will download a single csv file with my roles/prompts from the repository and store them in `/tmp`.

 You do not have to call it `find-role`, you can rename the script to whatever you want.